Configuring On-premises to Cloud Transformation

 - Cluster: Syntax validation is performed on queries transformed by the LeapLogic Core transformation engine.

-To view the detailed steps for providing EC2 instance connection details and the prompt file, click here.
+To view the detailed steps for adding source and target combinations in the Add New Sources and Targets page, click here.

 This validation process ensures higher accuracy, better performance, and more efficient transformation.